kcodedev/mkdocs/docs/IG/3-hardware/output-devices/monitor.md

 # Monitors

-### There are many different types of monitors.
+There are many different types of monitors.
 We will cover 3 types: LED, LCD, and OLED monitors

-## 💎 LCD Screens (Liquid-Crystal Display)
+## 💎 LCD Screens

-### LCD is a type of flat-panel display technology (lightweight, thin, electric display) used commonly in daily life.
+LCD (Liquid-Crystal Display) is a type of flat-panel display technology (lightweight, thin, electric display) used commonly in daily life.

-### 🤓 Structure, layers, and how they work:
+### 🤓 Structure, layers, and how they work

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/8/8d/LCD_Panal_%28Layer_model%29_E.PNG "LCD Screen Layers")